vuejs/vuex/docs/README.md

 This is the basic idea behind Vuex, inspired by [Flux](https://facebook.github.io/flux/docs/overview.html), [Redux](http://redux.js.org/) and [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 Unlike the other patterns, Vuex is also a library implementation tailored specifically for Vue.js to take advantage of its granular reactivity system for efficient updates.

+If you want to learn Vuex in an interactive way you can check out this [Vuex course on Scrimba](https://scrimba.com/g/gvuex), which gives you a mix of screencast and code playground that you can pause and play around with anytime.

 ![vuex](/vuex.png)

 ### When Should I Use It?